valdivj/Gstreamer_KinectV2/README.md

 41. $sudo cp ../platform/linux/udev/90-kinect2.rules /etc/udev/rules.d/

-42. $sudo .bin/Protonect # you should be able to test the kinect wiyh this
+42. $sudo .bin/Protonect # you should be able to test the kinect with this

 43. $cd